biocsuwb/GlioMRInter/README.md

 ![Fig.1](https://github.com/biocsuwb/Images/blob/main/Scheme1G.png?raw=true)
 Fig.1 The GlioMRInter scheme.

+# Description of used data sets

+To demonstrate the functionality of GlioMRInter the different type of molecular data and image data from the Cancer Genome Atlas Low Grade Glioma (TCGA-LGG) project were used.
+Raw data sets can be download from The Cancer Genome Atlas database ([TCGA](https://www.cancer.gov/tcga)) and The Cancer Imaging Program database ([TCIA]([The Cancer Imaging Program](https://www.cancerimagingarchive.net/)))
+The following type of data were used:
+- clinical data (CD);
+- gene expression profiles (GE) obtained with Illumina Human HT-12 v3 microarray;
+- copy-number alterations data (CNA) obtained with Affymetrix SNP 6.0;
+- mRNA levels of gene expression (RNA-seq V2 RSEM normalized expression values);
+- DNA methylation profiles (METH) generated from Illumina HM450K array (beta-values for genes);
+- protein expression profiling with reverse-phase protein arrays (RPPA);
+- MRI image data.

+The preprocessing of molecular data involved standard steps, namely, the log2 transformation of data was performed and the features with zero and near-zero (1%) variance across patients were removed.
+The data from disparate sources were consolided and merged by the ID patients.
+For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by the highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).

 ## Install the development version from GitHub:
 To install this package, clone the repository and install with pip: